 Both Ram and Ewe are horned.

-Wool is white in color, but sometimes it’s black in color.
+Wool is white, but sometimes it’s black.
 The fine quality of wool is produced.

-Around 1.2 kg of wool can be expected from each sheep per sheering.
+Around 1.2 kg of wool expected from each sheep per sheering.

 The breed is docile and easily tamable.

 The population is declining at a faster pace.
 In 1996, Algarve Churro were around 23000 and now in 2004 its 1300.